-Each CountyCare Member shall select, or have selected on his or her behalf, a PCP or WHCP through whom certain primary care medical services shall be provided or coordinated, and who will coordinate the other Covered Services to be received by the Member from other Participating Providers.
+Each CountyCare member will select, or have selected on his or her behalf, a primary care provider (PCP) or women's health care provider (WHCP) through whom certain primary care medical services will be provided or coordinated, and who will coordinate the other Covered Services to be received by the member from other participating providers.
 In addition to a PCP, all female members may select a WHCP.
 It is not required to have or select a WHCP, but the option is available.
-If a Member receives services through a Physician or health care provider other than his or her PCP/WHCP and such services were not ordered by his or her PCP/WHCP and authorized by the Health Plan, those services will not be covered except in a true Emergency.
+If a member receives services through a physician or health care provider other than their PCP/WHCP and such services were not ordered by their PCP/WHCP and authorized by the Health Plan, those services will not be covered except in a true emergency.
 Members may change their PCP/WHCP by calling Member Services.